 Another key part of Gorski’s approach to relapse prevention are coping skills which help eliminate negative thoughts that present themselves in recovery.
 Recognizing the warning signs of relapse early on allows those in recovery to be informed and ready when triggers appear.
 Once a patient knows and understands the nine steps that can be used to prevent relapse, they may have the ability to prevent drug abuse relapses from occurring in the future.

-To learn more about the importance of a relapse prevention group, or to enroll in one of our treatment programs, call our nationwide drug & alcohol abuse help line at 800-662-2873 and talk to one of our experienced counselors.
+To learn more about the importance of a relapse prevention group, or to enroll in one of our Orange County relapse prevention programs, call our nationwide drug & alcohol abuse help line at 800-662-2873 and talk to one of our experienced counselors.